Strong Characterization for the Airy Line Ensemble: Likelihood of Regular Profile Events

 This, together with \Cref{p:cEpbound} and a union bound, implies the proposition. \end{proof}

-To prove \Cref{p:cEpbound}, we use the following lemma, stating that the intersection of certain $\textbf{GAP}$ and $\textbf{IMP}$ events implies the $\textbf{BTR}$ event.
-In the below, we recall the improved medium position event $\textbf{{IMP}}$ from \Cref{eventimproved}; observe that it can be expressed through the $\textbf{LOC}$ events of \Cref{eventlocation} by
+To prove \Cref{p:cEpbound}, we use the following lemma, stating that the intersection of certain $\textbf{GAP}$ and $\textbf{IMP}$ events implies the $\textbf{BTR}$ event; its proof follows quickly from the definitions of these events.
+Below, we recall the improved medium position event $\textbf{{IMP}}$ from \Cref{eventimproved}; observe that they can be expressed through the $\textbf{LOC}$ events of \Cref{eventlocation} by